tleyden/tutt/README.md

 **Caveats**

+* This is just a proof of concept and is very unpolished.
+If you're interested in actually using it, give the repo a :star!
-* Cost is approximately $1/day with the default settings
+* Cost is approximately $1/day with the default settings.
+If you are interested in Llava open source model support, file an issue.
 * Since your screenshots are being sent to OpenAI, **there are a lot of security and privacy risks with this app, only use it if you understand those risks**.
 Note that the data is not sent anywhere else besides OpenAI.

 ## System requirements